We Said Go Travel

 We Said Go Travel is an online blog with over sixteen hundred writers from seventy five countries contributing articles.
 Stories are shared with photos and video from a perspective of the transformative power of travel.
 We Said Go Travel has hosted live and online events as well as travel writing contests.

 History

-The original blog began on blogspot by Lisa Ellen Niver, a member of the Travelers' Century Club.
+The original blog began on Blogspot, made by Lisa Ellen Niver, a member of the Travelers' Century Club.
 The We Said Go Travel website.
 The site was created as a platform for a travel memoir about a sabbatical year which included an underwater engagement, losing sixty pounds in weight and visiting twelve countries.
 Subsequently in March 2011, a larger platform was required and a full website was created.

 In April 2011, Niver was invited to have a "We Said Go Travel" Blog on the Jewish Journal.
 Various social media sites were used for promotion.
 In April 2011, a YouTube channel was added and as of March 2015, there are over 340 videos and over 300,000 views.